dpretet/axi-crossbar/README.md

 - [SVUT](https://github.com/dpretet/svut) to configure and execute Icarus

-## Development plan
+## Future Development

 Here is a brief summary on the next features to implement.
-Most of them are documented in issue section of this repository.
-If not feel free to open disucussion to plan their developments.
+Visit the issue tracker for further idea.

 Core features:
 - Read-only or write-only master to save gate count